itaylor24/socialmediamobile/README.md

 # socialmediamobile

 A text-based React Native mobile social media app.
 This app has a web counterpart accesibile at [itaylor24.pythonanywhere.com](https://itaylor24.pythonanywhere.com)
-It also shares the django api at the same location.
+It also shares the Django api at the same location.

 This app uses React Navigation and React Native Paper libraries to handle its design and theming.
 React Navigation is also used to create a familiar navigation experience similar to other social media apps.